 • STEMI Program (Acronym for a Heart Attack)

-We have 24 hour emergency department with state of the art equipment; a walk in clinic for your less urgent needs, and a full array of services that help us support both inpatients and outpatients.
+We have 24-hour emergency department with state of the art equipment and a full array of services that help us support both inpatients and outpatients.
 Since we serve 850 square miles, and a total of 19 communities spread out over NH, Maine, and Vermont, it is vital that we are here.

 That is what being a critical access hospital is all about.
 If your need is emergent, our Emergency Department is staffed with a Provider and specially trained nursing staff who will take outstanding care of you and your family.